rstudio/rmarkdown/authoring_shiny.md

 ### ShinyApps

-You can publish Shiny Docs to the [ShinyApps](http://shinyapps.io) hosted service.
+You can publish interactive documents to the [ShinyApps](http://shinyapps.io) hosted service.
 To do this you should ensure that you have:

 1. An account on ShinyApps (use the [signup form](http://shinyapps.io) to request an account).